 This massive impenetrable fort was previously called Gheria as it was surrounded by water on four sides.
 Now there is a trench road leading to the fort on one side.

-It is said that Shivaji personally hoisted his flag only in this fort and Torna Fort.
+It is said that Chhatrapati Shivaji Maharaj personally hoisted his flag only in this fort and Torna Fort.
 The great ruler won it from Adil Shah and renamed the fort as Vijay Durg (fort of victory).

 This fort is said to have held strong for Marathas in later years against attacks of the Portuguese and British.